Glossary

 TzKT

-A popular Tezos indexer API that provides a more user-friendly way to access Tezos blockchain data compared to the RPC API, often used for building applications on top of Tezos.
+A popular Tezos indexer API that provides a more user-friendly way to access Tezos blockchain data compared to the RPC API.

 Help and tips -> Join our Discord